North Norfolk: History

 A committee of the outgoing councils drew up a list of possible names for the new district to be considered by the Local Government Boundary Commission.
 Suggested names included North Norfolk, Seafields, Pastonacres, Norfolk Coastal and Cromer.
 The commission chose the name Pastonacres, which had been coined by a member of Smallburgh Rural District Council in recognition of the extensive landholdings in the area of the Paston family in medieval times.
 The name was not a popular choice locally, and at the very first meeting of the shadow Pastonacres District Council elected in 1973 it was resolved to change the name to North Norfolk, which was agreed by the government in September 1973, before the new district formally came into being in 1974.

+In March 2026, the government announced plans to abolish the district in 2028 as part of local government reorganisation across Norfolk.
+These proposals were withdrawn in September 2026.